Rationale

 Visualizing results.

-The rationale of delimtools
+The rationale of delimtools is to provide helper

 functions for all these steps.
 This guide introduces you to these